kubevirt/kubevirt.github.io/_posts/2020-02-06-KubeVirt_deep_dive-virtualized_gpu_workloads.md

 - GPU and vGPU device Discovery
   - GPUs with VFIO-PCI driver on the host are identified
-  - vGPUs configured using Nvidia vGPU manager are identified
+  - vGPUs configured using NVIDIA vGPU manager are identified
 - GPU and vGPU device Advertising
   - Discovered devices are advertised to kubelet as allocatable resources
 - GPU and vGPU device Allocation